 When you look at your assignment grade, you will see a chart like this.

 The top rows display the Submission Grade, Review Grade, and Task Grade, along with any late penalties.
 These scores are out of 100%, as is the Overall Grade.
 You can find out the weighting for each part of the grade in the assignment settings.

 The Overall Grade is on the bottom row of the chart.
 This grade is listed in Peerceptiv as a percentage; you may see the equivalent point total appear in your course grade book.
 For example, if the student above received an overall grade of 91 on this assignment but the assignment was worth 50 points, the instructor would record the grade as 46/50 (rounded up from 45.5), which is the rounded equivalent of 91%.

-Sometimes, your instructor will hold grades for manual release, so please check in with your instructor if you do not see grades posted after the back-evaluation deadline.
+Sometimes, your instructor will hold grades for manual release, so please check in with your instructor if you do not see grades posted after the Feedback deadline.